Tomáš Surový

-Tomáš Surový (born September 24, 1981) is a Slovak professional ice hockey left winger currently playing for Slovan Bratislava of the Kontinental Hockey League (KHL).
+Tomáš Surový (born September 24, 1981) is a Slovak former professional ice hockey left winger who last played for Slovan Bratislava of the Kontinental Hockey League (KHL).

 Playing career

 As a youth, Surový played in the 1995 Quebec International Pee-Wee Hockey Tournament with a team from Bratislava.

 Surový was drafted in the fourth round, 120th overall, by the Pittsburgh Penguins in the 2001 NHL Entry Draft.
-He called-up from Pittsburgh's American Hockey League (AHL) affiliate, the Wilkes-Barre Penguins, in December 2005, where he earned the nickname "Killer" after jumping to Sidney Crosby's defence in a game against the Ottawa Senators.
+He called up from Pittsburgh's American Hockey League (AHL) affiliate, the Wilkes-Barre Penguins, in December 2005, where he earned the nickname "Killer" after jumping to Sidney Crosby's defence in a game against the Ottawa Senators.

 The Penguins decided against re-signing him following the 2005–06 season and he signed with Luleå HF of the Swedish Elitserien.

 On May 24, 2007, it became official that Surový had signed a deal with Linköpings HC, also of the Elitserien.

 On July 9, 2007, Surový signed with the Phoenix Coyotes.
 However, his contract with Phoenix was cancelled and he returned to Linköpings HC on September 26, 2007.

-On October 2009, Sureý signed a one-year contract with Skellefteå AIK of the Elitserien.
+In October 2009, Sureý signed a one-year contract with Skellefteå AIK of the Elitserien.
 After scoring 23 points in 48 games in the 2009–10 season, in July 2010, he moved to Latvia to join Kontinental Hockey League (KHL) club Dinamo Riga.

 On June 7, 2013, Surový joined his fourth successive KHL club after signing a one-year contract with Dinamo Minsk.